 - IRT supports adaptive testing, where the most informative questions are presented based on your previous responses

 - IRT supports item banking, which means lower exposure for each question and better coverage of the latent trait being measured

 - IRT scoring increases the accuracy of the results, by taking item characteristics into account.
 This means that fewer questions are needed to get accurate results.

 While CTT deals with a fixed number of questions to form a test scale, IRT deals with each question, or item, separately.
 This makes the process of continuously improving a test simpler - replacing one question doesn't change the entire scale.

-For Alva's personality test, a specific IRT model is used called the Graded Response Model (Samejima, 1969; Muraki, 1990).
+For Alva's personality test, a specific IRT model is used called the Graded Response Model (Samejima, 1969).
 This model provides a mathematical formula for the likelihood of selecting a given response option, given a latent trait of the test taker and characteristics of the question.
-A modification of the model is specifically developed for Likert-type data, as described by Muraki (1990).

 Read more about IRT in this Wikipedia article.